Frequently Asked Questions

 - Number of credit hours, or that student is deemed full time.

 - Birth certificates as proof of age and relationship.

 - IRS Form 1040 that identifies the child as your dependent.

 - I am going on Medicare; what do I need to do?

 If you are enrolled in or plan to enroll in to the retirement insurance plans you must be sure to sign up for Medicare parts A and B. Medicare enrollment is through the Social Security Administration.
 See How Medicare Affects Your Coverage.

 When you enroll in Medicare you will receive your Medicare card from Social Security.
-As soon as you receive your card, tell ORS your Medicare number and effective dates for part A and B.
+As soon as you receive your card, tell ORS your Medicare number and effective dates for parts A and B.

 You can submit your Medicare enrollment information one of the following ways: